-The sailors in sick bay, too ill to clamber up to the head, had use of one of the roundhouses and also tin or pewter bedpans and “pewter urinals.”
+The sailors in sick bay, too ill to clamber up to the head, had use of one of the roundhouses and also tin or pewter bedpans and “pewter urinals.”4

 So stood the facilities on board Constitution at the end of the War of 1812.
-All of these remained virtually unchanged for the next twenty years, until the ship finally received the latest in sanitary technology.
-In the summer of 1834, the Navy Board of Commissioners agreed to Capt.
-Jesse Duncan Elliott’s request to install “portable patent water closets” in Constitution’s sick bay.
+All of these remained virtually unchanged for the next 20 years, until the ship finally received the latest in sanitary technology.
+In the summer of 1834, the Navy Board of Commissioners agreed to Captain Jesse Duncan Elliott’s request to install “portable patent water closets” in Constitution’s sick bay.
 These were designed and marketed by the incredibly aptly named Henry Philpott, who would make them of “cherry, maple, or and other good hard wood.”
 Such comfort didn’t come cheaply, however; they cost $24.25 each.5

 The 1832 Boston directory lists Philpot(t) as a “plumber” at 3 Court St., but we’ve yet to locate a description of his patent toilet.
 If it was like other early water closets, it probably featured a cistern or tank to hold water and some sort of receptacle for waste.
-In fact, it probably looked and functioned a lot like Mr. Wiss’s “self-acting portable water closets” advertised in 1831.
-Nevertheless, it would be years before the men before the mast enjoyed this sort of luxury.
+In fact, it probably looked and functioned a lot like Mr. Wiss’s “self-acting portable water closets” advertised in 1831.6 Nevertheless, it would be years before the sailors of Constitution enjoyed this sort of luxury.

-In 1813, T. and R. Howe of Boston charged the Navy for “casting pipe for Nessery [sic, necessary]” which may have referred to the quarter gallery privy.
-[T and R Howe receipt, 14 May 1813, in Fourth Auditor Settled Accounts, Alphabetical Series, RG 217, Box 39, NARA.]
+1 In 1813, T. and R. Howe of Boston charged the U.S. Navy for “casting pipe for Nessery [sic, necessary]” which may have referred to the quarter gallery privy.
+[T and R Howe receipt, May 14, 1813, in Fourth Auditor Settled Accounts, Alphabetical Series, RG 217, Box 39, National Archives and Records Administration.]

-2 Aaron Thomas, “The Caribbean Journal of a Royal Navy Seaman,” University of Miami Libraries Special Collections Division (http://scholar.library.miami.edu/thomas/index.html)
+2 Aaron Thomas, “The Caribbean Journal of a Royal Navy Seaman,” University of Miami Libraries Special Collections Division [Accessed via http://scholar.library.miami.edu/thomas/index.html]

-Isaac Chauncey to Jesse Duncan Elliott, 19 July 1834, in Boston Navy Yard, Letters and Circulars Received from Board of Navy Commissioners 1825-1842, RG 181, NARA, Waltham, MA.
+5] Isaac Chauncey to Jesse Duncan Elliott, July 19, 1834, in Boston Navy Yard, Letters and Circulars Received from Board of Navy Commissioners 1825-1842, RG 181, National Archives and Records Administration, Waltham, MA.